Home > Blog Posts > 10 Things You Should Do Before Uni Goes Back This Semester

 The last thing you want to do in your final weeks of freedom is think about assessment, but we promise making a study plan is 100% worthwhile.
-If you have a clear map of when assignments are due, you can pace yourself better and not be left scrambling at the last minute.
+If you have a clear map of when you have time to study as well as meet other work or social commitments, you can pace yourself better and not be left scrambling at the last minute.
 We all love to procrastinate, but there’s nothing worse than getting to week three and realising you’ve got three assignments due in a day that you haven’t started.

 Before diving into your new courses, consider setting some goals for what you want to achieve over the semester.
 These could be academic, social, or even lifestyle based.
-Maybe you want to start improving your GPA or perhaps you’re thinking about interning for credit.
+Maybe you want to start improving your GPA, or perhaps you’re thinking about interning for credit.
 There are so many opportunities afforded to students by their universities that go unnoticed, so do a deep dive.
 What could your university offer you beyond your degree?
-For those who need fast cash loans, consider using Jacaranda Finance.
-Apply for a loan with us today.

 You probably already stocked up on supplies at the beginning of the academic year, but double-check you’re not low on anything.
 Notebooks, pens, and highlighters are always handy to have so make sure you’ve got plenty at your disposal.
 In addition to textbooks, you might have other reading requirements for the semester so also check your booklist at least two weeks in advance to give yourself plenty of time.

 During the semester, it’s almost too easy to let things slip.
-Whether it’s exercise, health, cleaning, or general self-care – there’s no time for it when you’re stressing about assignments.
+Whether it’s exercise, health, cleaning, or general self-care – there can be little time for it when you’re stressing about assignments.
 Yet with the holidays now coming to a close, it’s time to get back on track.
-You’ve had several glorious weeks to relax and socialise, so before you go back get yourself into a routine.
+You’ve had several glorious weeks to relax and socialise, so before you go back, get yourself into a routine.
 Go for a run three times a week or give your bathroom the scrub it desperately needs.
 Whatever you’ve neglected, see to it now so you can start the semester fresh and in a good space.

 At university, there’s always going to be societies and social groups you haven’t tried.
 Even if you’re already part of one, have a look at some of the other ones available.
 Just signing up for something as simple as a uni book club is a great way to diversify your friendship circle and put yourself out there.
 This goes for trips and other more hands-on initiatives your uni might offer too.
 You could study abroad or take a study trip as credit towards your degree.
 Universities offer a whole host of unique opportunities, so make sure you’re making the most of them.

 Chances are, heading back to uni means cutting back your work hours.
-If you’re living out of home this can be an especially big blow, so it’s important you plan ahead.
+If you’re living out of home, this can be an especially big blow, so you must plan ahead.
 Make sure you’ve got savings to fall back on and more than enough to cover student fees and textbooks.
 It’s also a good idea to take a look at your class schedule ahead of time.
-The sooner you submit your availability to your boss the sooner you can secure the hours you’ll need over the semester.
+The sooner you submit your availability to your boss, the sooner you can secure the hours you’ll need over the semester.

 Finally, don’t spend the end of your holidays stressing about what’s to come.
 University is a short section of your life that can be so much fun if you allow yourself to enjoy it.
 Although you should always try your hardest and plan ahead, make sure you stop to smell the roses too.
-There may not be another time in your life where you can have drinks with your friends on a Monday night and not worry about being hungover for work the next day…
+University offers unique experiences you may never have a chance to relive.

 Our small loans allow you to access short-term finance of $300 to $2,000, unsecured.
 Best of all, as a trusted name in personal finance, you can rest assured Jacaranda will give you a fair assessment.
-So, why suffer for weeks without the proper materials you need to study effectively?
-We can help students of all types to stop worrying about their finances and focus on the future.
+Regardless of if you’re a student or your primary income is Centrelink, we can still consider your application and could provide you with a short-term loan.

-We have designed our loan application form to be as quick and easy as possible.
-So, you can enjoy smooth sailing from the start of your application all the way to the moment you receive the funds in your account.
+We have designed our loan application form to be as quick and painless as possible.
+So, you can enjoy smooth sailing from the start of your application to the moment you receive the funds in your account.

-Scroll up now and as soon as you’ve submitted your form, our team will get to work on assessing your application.
-If we approve your loan during normal AEST working hours (and you sign the agreement) you could even receive the money in your account after just 24 hours!
+Scroll up now, and as soon as you’ve submitted your form, our team will get to work on assessing your application.
+If we approve your loan and you sign the agreement you could even receive the money in your account in as little as 24 hours from first applying*!
 So, what are you waiting for?
 Apply for a small personal loan today!